A terminal diagram as a static form report.

 MicrosoftTeams-image (5)The same terminal diagram in a dynamic form report.

-We are all too aware of how large projects and project documentation can become.
-Dynamic forms can be useful to condense projects by maximising on the number of pages used within a project.
-This is because in comparison to static forms, it is possible to combine reports of several functions on one report page.
-For example all the connections.
+We recognise how large projects and project documentation can become.
+Dynamic forms can be useful to condense projects by maximising on the number of pages used within a project, improving your business's electrical design workflow optimisation.
+Unlike static forms,you can combine reports from several functions on one report page, such as all the connections.
 The image below shows the terminal diagram and the number of parts on one page.

 Dynamic plus Dynamic Parts List